grafana/loki/operator/docs/lokistack/object_storage.md

 ### Installation

-* Deploy the loki operator to your cluster.
+* Deploy the Loki Operator to your cluster.

 * Copy the service account credentials received from GCP into a file name `key.json`.